"If all you have is a hammer, then every problem begins to look like a nail." - Abraham Maslow

 Fascial Systems Balancing

-Fascial Systems Balancing (FSB) is a combination of Craniosacral Therapy, Visceral Manipulation, Myofascial Release and Zero Balancing with components from Mindfulness Meditation, Insight Meditation and Qi Gong.
-The goal is to open up the blockages in the lymphatic system and to restore proper tensions to the joints, muscles and fascial systems via the proprioceptive system.
+Fascial Systems Balancing (FSB) is a combination of all of the above techniques with components from Mindfulness Meditation, Insight Meditation and Qi Gong.
+The goal is to open up the blockages in the neuro-fascial-vascular-lymphatic systems and to restore proper consciousness to the joints, muscles and fascial systems via the proprioceptive system.
 With a gentle contact, the sustained pressure communicates information to the nervous system, letting it know where asymmetries exist and allowing tensions to unwind through properly placed fulcrums.
-Unlike CST, VM, MFR, or ZB, FSB is essentially and always globally oriented, not locally oriented to a particular tissue or region of the body, and this requires extreme sensitivity from the practitioner as well as patience, for 1 release can take up to 60min.
+Unlike SCS, CST, VM, MFR, BW or ZB, FSB is essentially and always globally oriented, not locally oriented to a particular tissue or region of the body, and this requires extreme sensitivity from the practitioner as well as patience, for 1 release can take up to 60min.
 Yet, once accomplished, the body achieves a new center of gravity around a particular joint or region of the body, and a new ease sets in once the nervous system updates itself.

 Therapeutic Exercise (EX) aims to restore strength to muscles and balance across the joints.
 For a joint to move, two muscles must act in coordination.
 To bend the elbow, the biceps contract while the triceps relaxes.
 To bend the elbow while bringing a cup to the mouth requires biceps contraction, triceps relaxation, anterior deltoid contraction simultaneous with posterior deltoid relaxation, and coordination between the anterior chest wall muscles with scapular stabilizing muscles.
 Without precision between all the muscles involved, the tendons glide past edges of bone creating cracking and popping sensations.
 Over time, this sets the stage for arthritis to set in the bones.